Stone Skipping Black Holes in Ultralight Dark Matter Solitons: ULDM Dynamics

-where $\rho(\mathbit{r}_{BH},t)$ is the ULDM density evaluated at the BH position $\mathbit{r}_{BH}$ at time $t$ and $\mathbit{v}_{\mathbit{rel}}=\mathbit{v}_{\mathbit{BH}}-\mathbit{v}_{\mathbit{ULDM}}$ is the black hole velocity relative to the ULDM flow field.
-Finally, $A$ is a dimensionless constant of order unity which is adjusted empirically to reproduce the drag force seen in simulations.
+In the uniform-background calculation of Hui et al.~\cite{hui2017}, as written in the notation of Wang and Easther~\cite{wang2022}, the force can be expressed as $F_{\rm DF}=4\pi\rho\,\overline C(\widetilde b)(GM_{\rm BH}/v_{\rm rel})^2$, where $\widetilde b$ is the travelled-distance cutoff in de Broglie units.
+For $\widetilde b\ll1$, $\overline C\simeq \widetilde b^2/3$.
+Taking the local wake scale to be of order the orbital radius gives the scaling in Eq.~\eqref{eq:df}, while the dimensionless coefficient $A$ absorbs the remaining cutoff, geometry, and finite-soliton effects~\cite{hui2017,wang2022,lancaster2020}.
+Such order-unity estimates give the correct scale for secular inspiral in controlled comparisons, but the fully coupled Schr\"odinger-Poisson response can also excite coherent soliton modes and make the effective friction history oscillatory~\cite{wang2022,boey2024}.

+We treat $A$ as providing a heuristic normalization, not as a universal calibration of ULDM drag.
+Because $\widetilde{\Phi}_U$ is evolved with $\Phi_E=0$ in our reconstructions the test particle does not create a Schr\"odinger-Poisson wake in the background; Eq.~\eqref{eq:df} supplies the secular sink that was removed by switching off this backreaction -- it is not added on top of a simultaneously evolved wake generated by the same test particle.
+In the fully coupled simulations, by contrast, no empirical drag is inserted: the wake, coherent soliton response, and black-hole backreaction are evolved together.
 We have implemented these capabilities in a branch of \textsc{PyUltraLight}.\footnote{The \textsc{PyUltraLight} fork used in this work is available at \url{https://github.com/Ailun-Zhang/PyUL_SK}.
 The post-processing and visualization scripts used to analyse the \textsc{PyUltraLight} wavefunction outputs are available at \url{https://github.com/Ailun-Zhang/ULDM-Eigenmode-Toolkit}.}